 The people who call Penn Yan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Penn Yan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Penn Yan include English, German, Italian, and Danish.
+Important ancestries of people in Penn Yan include English, German, Dutch, and Danish.

 The most common language spoken in Penn Yan is English.
 Other important languages spoken here include Spanish and Vietnamese.